-This article first appeared in the CHRISTIAN RESEARCH JOURNAL, volume 37, number 02 (2014).
+This article first appeared in the Christian Research Journal, volume 37, number 02 (2014).
 The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org/christian-research-journal/
+For more information about the Christian Research Journal, click here

 People for the Ethical Treatment of Animals (PETA) embrace a worldview that elevates animals to equivalency with humans.
 Indeed, from their perspective that is precisely what animals are: fellow beings on a level playing field with humanity.
 Some, such as bioethics professor Peter Singer, have gone even further.
 From his perspective a disabled newborn has less value than a chimpanzee.

 As an animal lover, I embrace the ethical treatment of animals but hardly the ethics of Singer or the PETA organization.
 Instead, in the tradition of William Wilberforce who not only fought against the tyranny of slavery but founded the Royal Society of the Prevention of Cruelty to Animals (RSPCA), I am deeply committed to the humane treatment of pets and to the sanctified preservation of wildlife.
 As such, allow me to forward in place of PETA the acronym PET (Precept, Exceptionalism, Treatment).